reinterpretcat/vrp/docs/src/internals/algorithms/rosomaxa.md

 * use [Growing Self-Organizing Map](https://en.wikipedia.org/wiki/Growing_self-organizing_map)(GSOM) to cluster discovered solutions and retain good, but different ones
 * choice clustering characteristics which are specific to solution geometry rather to objectives
+* utilize reinforcement learning technics in dynamic hyper-heuristic to choose one of pre-defined meta-heuristics on each solution refinement step.
 * use 2D visualization to analyze and understand algorithm behavior.
 See an interactive demo [here](https://reinterpretcat.github.io/heuristics/www/)
-* utilize reinforcement learning technics in dynamic hyper-heuristic to choose one of pre-defined meta-heuristics on each solution refinement step.

 ### Clustering

-Solution clustering is preformed by custom implementation of a growing self-organizing map which is a growing variant of a self-organizing map.
+Solution clustering is preformed by custom implementation of GSOM which is a growing variant of a self-organizing map.
 In `rosomaxa`, it has the following characteristics:

 * each node maintains a small population which keeps track of a few solutions selected by elitism approach
 * nodes are created and split based on selected solution characteristics.
 For VRP domain, they are such as: